nju-websoft/GraDaSE/README.md

 # GraDaSE: Graph-Based Dataset Search with Examples

-GraDaSE is agraph-based method for Dataset Search with Examples task.
+GraDaSE is a graph-based method for Dataset Search with Examples task.

 [//]: # (We provide the implementaion of GraDaSE based on the official PyTorch implementation of HGB&#40;https://github.com/THUDM/HGB&#41;)